Keryx: A Decentralized Protocol for Verifiable AI Inference

 |---|---|

-| Standard transfer | 0.3 KRX |
+| Standard transfer | 0.3 KRX (burned) |

 | AiChallenge | Challenger bond (returned if fraud proven, burned if not) |

-| Escrow claim | 0.3 KRX (burned) — paid by the miner when reclaiming the CSV-locked output after the challenge window |
+| Block escrow claim | 0.3 KRX (burned) — paid by the miner when reclaiming the 20% CSV-locked block reward after the challenge window |

 7. Network Architecture